Modernizing a 3-year-old touchscreen interface

 FLUX laser cutters have a built-in touchscreen for setup, calibration, and monitoring.
 But the interface hadn't been updated in 3 years.
 Users dealt with inconsistent layouts, unclear labels, and missing feedback states.

-I redesigned the firmware UI and built a scalable design system covering navigation, typography, modals, and error states.
+I redesigned the firmware UI and built a scalable design system covering navigation, typography, modals, icons, and error states.
 The new interface improves clarity, accessibility, and consistency across 6 laser cutter models.
 The redesign now serves 40k+ users worldwide.

 Role